vpuhoff/prometheus-anomaly-detection-lstm/readme.md

   * **Data Issues:** Check for "No data found" errors; inspect PromQL queries and Prometheus scrape targets.
 Review `nan_fill_strategy` if NaNs persist.
   * **Model Training:** If loss doesn't decrease, adjust learning rate, batch size, or architecture. `EarlyStopping` is configured to prevent overfitting.
   * **File Not Found:** Double-check filenames in `config.yaml`.
 Ensure that the `artifacts_dir` setting is correct and that the necessary input files exist in that directory.
+  * **Forcing Data Re-fetch:** If you need to force the system to re-download data from Prometheus and ignore the cache, you can manually delete the `prometheus_cache` directory inside your `artifacts_dir`.
   * **Port in Use:** If `realtime_detector.py` fails, the `exporter_port` might be occupied by another process.

 ## Contributing